hallamlab/reMap/README.md

 ## Citing

-If you find *triUMPF* useful in your research, please consider citing the following paper:
+If you find *reMap* useful in your research, please consider citing the following paper:

 - M. A. Basher, Abdur Rahman and Hallam, Steven J.. **["reMap: Relabeling  Metabolic Pathway Dataset with Bags to Enhance Predictive Performance."](https://doi.org/10.1101/2020.05.27.119826)**, bioRxiv (2020).